shopsplus/shopsplus.github.io/privacy-policy.md

 ## Terms of Service

-Welcome to Shops+ ("the App").
+Welcome to Hop Search ("the App").
 By using the App, you agree to comply with and be bound by the following terms and conditions ("Terms of Service").
 Please review these Terms of Service carefully.
 If you do not agree to these terms, you must discontinue use of the App immediately.

 ### Use of the App